 Buterin has proposed migrating NFTs to second Ethereum layers, such as rollups.
 He would not do this to a single rollup but through an interoperability system that allows more rollups to use NFTs.

-The rollups are second-layer solutions that basically "rollup" multiple transactions into one and thus allow a more significant number of transactions per second (TPS) to be processed outside of the main Ethereum network.
+The rollups are second-layer solutions that basically “roll up” multiple transactions into one and thus allow a more significant number of transactions per second (TPS) to be processed outside the leading Ethereum network.
 For example, zkSync 2.0 rollups, which are currently in the testing phase, promise to process up to 20 thousand TPS, while the mainnet only processes between 12 to 20 TPS in its current state.

 Alonzo and ADA pricing update

-When publishing this post, ADA was trading at $2.12, which is down 10.58% in the last 24 hours and headed down nearly 11.71% in the previous seven days, according to CoinPaprika market data.
+When publishing this post, ADA was trading at $2.12, down 10.58% in the last 24 hours and headed down nearly 11.71% in the previous seven days, according to CoinPaprika market data.